-Food as medicine: Pick the right foods to help your mood
+Food as medicine: Pick foods to help your mood

 When a bad mood strikes, there are plenty of options to help you feel better.
-Meditating, exercising, reframing negative thoughts — all of these activities can boost your spirits.
-Another way to fight a bad mood?
-Eating the right food.
-Picking the right foods not only improves your physical health: your mental health can benefit as well.
-While you may be tempted to reach for a tub of ice cream after a difficult day — foods that are high in sugar, refined carbs, or trans fats may end up making you feel worse.
+Meditating, exercising, and reframing negative thoughts are activities that can support your mental health.
+Another way to fight a bad mood — eating healthy.
+Including a mix of fruits and vegetables, whole grains, healthy fats, complex carbs, and protein in your diet can not only improve your physical health — your mental health can benefit as well.
+While you may be tempted to reach for a tub of ice cream after a difficult day, foods that are high in sugar, refined carbs, or trans fats may end up making you feel worse.

-Here are 6 unexpected foods that can help boost your mood.
+Here are 6 foods that may help your mood.

 Start your day with whole grains

-A simple smart food choice is to swap out refined carbs, like white bread and sugar-sweetened cereals, with whole grains such as wheat bread and quinoa.
-A source of B vitamins, whole grains aid in the production of brain chemicals that promote well-being, like serotonin and tryptophan.1 And breakfast is the perfect time to add them to your day.
-Starting your morning with a bowl of steel-cut oatmeal, for example, will not only keep you full but also prevent your energy from crashing before lunch.
-You can even dress up breakfast with tasty, healthy fruits such as berries or bananas for an added boost.
+A simple way to start your day is to swap out refined carbs, like white bread and sugar-sweetened cereals, with whole grains such as wheat bread and quinoa.
+Many whole grains contain tryptophan, an amino acid that aids in the production of brain chemicals that promote well-being, like serotonin.1 And breakfast is the perfect time to add them to your day.
+Starting your morning with a bowl of steel-cut oatmeal, which contains fiber, will keep you full and can prevent your energy from crashing before lunch.
+You can even dress up breakfast with fruits such as raspberries, or pumpkin seeds, for an added boost.

 Find power in probiotics

-The connection between our gut health and brain health is a topic of increasing study.
-While there is still work to be done, simply including probiotics in your diet may help your mood and improve brain function.
-Look for probiotic foods like Greek yogurt, sauerkraut, and kimchi, which is becoming easier to find in non-specialty food stores.
-You can even try a probiotic supplement.
-Just talk to your doctor about which supplement may work best for you.
+The connection between our gut and brain is a topic of increasing study.
+Nutritional psychiatry, for example, is a growing field that explores how the food we eat impacts how we feel.
+While more research is needed, including probiotics in your diet may help improve brain function.
+Look for probiotic foods like Greek yogurt, sauerkraut, and kimchi, which are becoming easier to find in nonspecialty food stores.
+While it’s best to get nutrients from food, there are probiotic supplements.
+Be sure to talk to your doctor before adding a supplement to your routine, since they can interfere with some medications.

 Opt for omega-3

-There’s a reason certain types of fish always end up on lists of good foods to eat — it’s because they’re packed with omega-3 fatty acids, which can help with depression and anxiety.2,3 Salmon, tuna, halibut, and mackerel are all good sources of omega-3.
+There’s a reason certain types of fish always end up on lists of good foods to eat — it’s because they’re packed with omega-3 fatty acids, which may help with depression and anxiety.2,3 Salmon, tuna, halibut, sardines, and mackerel are all good sources of omega-3.
 So, for your next lunch, try a salad topped with salmon.
-Not a fan of fish?
-Check out these unexpected sources of omega-3, like flax and chia seeds, and add them to your grocery list.
+Not a fish fan?
+Check out these unexpected sources of omega-3, like flax and chia seeds.

 Look for leafy greens

 Dark leafy greens such as kale and spinach are packed with nutrients.
-But another, often overlooked option to reach for the next time you’re at the store is Swiss chard.
-It’s rich in vitamin K and magnesium.
+But another, often overlooked, option to reach for is Swiss chard.
+It’s packed with vitamin K, with one cup of raw Swiss chard containing more than 3 times the recommended daily allowance.
+It’s also rich in calcium and magnesium.
 And studies have shown that magnesium may have protective effects against depression.4 If you choose the rainbow chard variety, don’t throw away the stems, either.
-They’re nutritious and delicious when cooked.
-Here’s a fast and tasty recipe that’s perfect for a weeknight.
+They’re nutritious — and delicious — when cooked.
+Here’s a quick and tasty recipe that’s perfect for a weeknight.

 - Take 1 bundle of Swiss chard, remove the leaves from the stems, and roughly chop.
 Set leaves aside.

-- Medium-dice the stems, and then sauté them in a large pan with olive oil until slightly softened.
+- Medium-dice the stems, and then sauté them in a large pan with 1 to 2 tablespoons of olive oil until slightly softened.

 - Add minced garlic.
-Cook for 1 to 2 minutes more, until garlic is fragrant.
+Cook for 1 to 2 minutes more, until the garlic is fragrant.

-- Add the chard leaves, a pinch or 2 of red chili flakes for an added kick, plus freshly ground pepper and (a bit of) salt.
+- Add the chard leaves, 1 or 2 pinches of red chili flakes for an added kick, plus freshly ground pepper and a pinch of salt.
 Cook until the leaves are wilted, about 5 to 8 minutes.

 - Remove everything from the pan, add a squeeze of lemon juice, and serve.